Portland Natural Light Photography Studio

 - Our collection of plants & other unique decor

 - Additional furnishings and decor from Something Borrowed’s inventory available at a 25% discount

 Studio 1904 offers different two pricing options: traditional per-hour rentals and a subscription plan for photographers with ongoing studio needs.
-The subscription plan has the added benefit of locking photographers in at the lowest possible price point for a full year and sessions can be scheduled as needed within a year of the purchase date.
+The subscription plan has the added benefit of locking photographers in at the lowest possible price point and sessions can be scheduled as needed during the month of the purchase date.

 For you serious shooters, we have the following monthly subscription plans available at Studio 1904: